-New Jersey Juvenile Crime Lawyers
+New Jersey System of Juvenile Justice

 A juvenile enters the juvenile justice system when a complaint charging the commission of a delinquent act is signed.
 A law enforcement officer may take a juvenile into custody when there is probable cause to believe that the juvenile is delinquent.
 In lieu of signing a delinquency complaint, the officer may divert the case through several means, including releasing the juvenile to a responsible parent or guardian (with or without a reprimand and warning) or conduct a station house adjustment.
 Once a delinquency complaint is signed, a juvenile can be held in a secure detention facility if certain statutory criteria are met.
 The officer refers the case to court intake service to request admission into detention.